 df = DataFrame(A = rand(N), B = 1:N);

-My slow implementation use the DataFramesMeta package and used the broadcasted in function to check whether each value was in the new ids.
+My slow implementation uses the DataFramesMeta package and uses the broadcasted in function to check whether each value was in the new ids.
 This worked without a hitch last month, but then all of a sudden seemed to be incredibly slow.
-This was strange as I hadn’t changed anything, did the usual reboot of the machine and start afresh but it was still painfully slow.
+This was strange as I hadn’t changed anything, did the usual reboot of the machine and start afresh, but it was still painfully slow.

 function slow(df, ids)